dalynsw/bustake-site/docs/language.md

 ### switch case

-The `if else` statement runs 2 bodys.
-When the exprssion value is true, it runs the `if` body, otherwise it will check the other `elsif` bodys, otherwise the `else` body.
+The `switch case` statement runs multi bodys based on the expression matching.
+When the exprssion of a `case statement` value is true, it runs the `body of the case`, otherwise it will check the other `cases`, otherwise the `default` body.

 ```switch case
 switch age